berthrage/DMC3-Crimson/README.md

 • Charlie - Community Manager, Tester, Q&A
 • The Hitchhiker - General Programmer, Reverse Engineering
 • RaccMoon - Tester, Q&A
+• And Lenam was there too - Artist

 ## With additional work by
 • Dany Sterkhov - Video Producer, Consultant